2025 Full Conference Programme

 Dr Oliver Hartwich, Executive Director, The New Zealand Initiative

-Kirk Hope, CEO Financial Services Council NZ
+Kirk Hope, CEO, Financial Services Council NZ

 Craig Renney, Economist and Director of Policy, NZ Council of Trade Unions

-Rob Campbell CNZM, Professional Director
+Rob Campbell, CNZM, Professional Director

 NZ has a significant infrastructure deficit – which is serving to constrain economic growth - and a shortfall in funding for that pipeline.
 Should central government consider selling some existing assets to fund the development of new assets?
 Hear from our esteemed panellists who will debate the pros and cons of asset recycling.